 - 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - 2.
-Feasibility of proposed project. - 3.
-Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them.
+Feasibility of the proposed project. - 3.
+Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - 4.
+Likelihood of proposed approach to address the key objectives outlined under the Program Specific Information, Goals, Objectives, and Deliverables.

+Potential Impact - 20 percent

-Potential Impact-20 percent: Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States (as it pertains to the goals and objectives outlined on pages 4-5 and program narrative guidelines on pages 11-12).
+Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States, such as-

 - 1. Potential for significantly improved understanding of the effectiveness and/or cost efficiency of a juvenile justice reform or policy. - 2.
-Potential to apply (all or a significant part of) the study results to enhance juvenile justice policy or practice at the federal, state, and local level.
+Potential to apply (all or a significant part of) the study results to enhance juvenile justice policy or practice at the federal, state, and local levels.

-Capabilities/Competencies-20 percent: Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff as it pertains to the goals and objectives outlined on pages 4-5 and program narrative guidelines on pages 11-12).
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20 percent

-- Qualifications and experience of proposed project staff (the principal investigator, all coprincipal investigators, and all other individuals (and organizations) identified in the application (regardless of investigator status) who will be significantly involved in substantive aspects of the proposal). - 2.
+- 1. Qualifications and experience of proposed project staff (that is, the principal investigator or project director, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal). - 2.
 Demonstrated ability of the applicant organization to manage the effort. - 3.
 Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project.

+Budget

-Budget: Peer reviewers will consider and may comment on the following additional items in the context of scientific and technical merit.
+Peer reviewers will consider and may comment on the following additional items in the context of scientific and technical merit.